Privacy, terms and conditions

 You will have given us your name, postal address, email address and payment data including whether you would like us to claim Gift Aid.
 We’ll use your details to manage payments and send supporter updates.

-We use Stripe and GoCardless to manage payments – the Stripe privacy policy is here and the GoCardless privacy policy is here.
+We use Stripe, GoCardless and PayPal to manage payments – the Stripe privacy policy is here, the GoCardless privacy policy is here and the Paypal privacy policy is here.

 You can also donate to us through CAF Donate, Facebook Donate, Online Giving Foundation and Benevity Giving, Charitable Giving, Co-operative Giving and Just Giving.

-We use Salesforce to store your data, which includes your Gift Aid declaration and how much you have donated.
-The Salesforce privacy policy can be found here.
+We use Beacon to store your data, which includes your Gift Aid declaration and how much you have donated.
+The Beacon privacy policy can be found here.

 We may use your postal address to communicate with you via mail about your donation(s), and may work with an external supplier in order to do so.